Andessonreis/library-py/README.md

 ## Usage

-To use the Library Python + Django Project, follow the steps below:
+To use the Library, follow the steps below:

 1. Ensure that you have completed the installation instructions.